kaaproject/kaa/Programming-guide/Key-platform-features/Notifications/index.md

 ### Subscribe to updates on available topics

-To receive updates for the available topics list, add at least one listener as shown in the following code block (the number of listeners is not limited):
+To receive updates for the available topics list, add at least one listener as shown in the example below.
+You can create unlimited number of listeners.

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Java-10">Java</a></li>